mickfierte/XData/README.md

 	* MySql is now supported
 	* XML data sources is now supported in dynamic queries
 	* Local temporary tables is now supported in dynamic queries
+	* JSON serialization without DTO
 	* Lot of bugs are fixed
-	* Documetation is available now
+	* Documentation is available now
 * 1.2.0
 	* SQL Blocks is now supported
+	* IAsyncDisposable is now supported
+	* Asp.Net Core HealthChecks is now supported
 	* Using DI containers for trigger logic modules
+	* Using hierarchical organized objects
 	* Bugs are fixed, algorithms are improved

 ## Contacts